advanced-go/advanced-go/README.md

 Go is a project to make building production software easier and more productive

 1. Reduce complexity via uniform interface
-2. Increase solution expressiveness - ability to compose resources/packages from already tested packages.
-Dynamic topography, mobile code.
-Functionality via intermedariars?
+2. Increase solution expressiveness -
 3. Reduce toil of service development.

 ## REST Applied to Packages
 1. Uniform interface - httphandler
-2. Constraints - resource identifier - PkgPath, manipulation through representation, and self descriptive message. http.Request and Http.Response
+2. REST Constraints - resource identifier - PkgPath, manipulation through representation, and self descriptive message. http.Request and Http.Response
+Expressiveness - ability to compose resources/packages from already tested packages.
+Dynamic topography, mobile code.
+Funcionality via intermediaries

 ## REST Applied to Error Handling and Logging
+Expressiveness -
-1. Uniform interface - ErrorHandler
+1. Uniform interface - ErrorHandler and logging. loging interface allows expresiveness
 2. Constraints - resource identifier - PkgPath, manipulation through representation, and self descriptive message. http.Request and Http.Response
 [Error handling][errorhandler] also benefits from a uniform interface, allowing [generice type's][loghandler] for implementation.

 [Access logging][logger] also has a uniform Log function.
+Expressive - Add traffic differentiation, ingress, egress, and internal

 ## REST Applied to Testing
+Uniform interface - Resolver build with configurable templates.
+Expressiveness - Configurable templates to handle different URL resolution for development envirnment

 ## REST Applied to URLs
 Treating a URL as a resource, where manipulation of the URL is through a representation, allows for that representation to change based on runtime environment/time.
 A [resolver type][resolver], provides the representations of a URL, and is the mechanism used to generate file scheme URL (file://) for testing and HTTPS scheme URL (https://) for runtime environments.